Proposals for revision of RDA

 Subject: Proposed revision to RDA,<instruction number and caption>

-The proposal or discussion paper should begin with a clear explanation of the problem that the revision aims to address and a justification for making the proposed change to RDA.
-An assessment of the impact of the proposed change should also be included.
+The memorandum should begin with a clear explanation of the problem that the proposal or discussion paper aims to address.
+In the case of a proposal it should also include justification for making the proposed change to RDA along with an assessment of the impact of the proposed change.
 Any related changes that would be required for other instructions in RDA should also be indicated and explained.

-The proposal should also depict the proposed revision in terms of actual changes to the text of the latest edition of RDA.
+A proposal should also depict the proposed revision in terms of actual changes to the current text of RDA.
 The text of proposed revision should be provided in two versions: one using strikethrough to indicate deletions and double-underlining to indicate additions to the current text, and one showing a clean version of the proposed text.
-Draft changes to the text of RDA must conform to the RDA Editor’s Guide. (http://www.rda-jsc.org/docs/6JSC-RDA-Editor's-guide-rev-2.pdf).
+Draft changes to the text of RDA must conform to the RDA Editor’s Guide and its three appendices:

 Multi-page documents should have a date and page number in the form ‘page x of y’ in the upper right hand corner of each page.

-Revision proposals should be sent to one of the members of ACOC.
-Proposals should be submitted in Microsoft Word 1997/2003 format.
+Revision proposals and discussion papers should be sent to one of the members of ACOC.
+Proposals should be submitted in Microsoft Word format.

-What happens after the proposal is submitted to ACOC?
+What happens after the proposal or discussion paper is submitted to ACOC?

-ACOC will review and evaluate the proposal.
+ACOC will review and evaluate the proposal or discussion paper.
 A range of criteria are used to evaluate a proposal, such as:

 - Is the proposed revision necessary and appropriate or is it a matter that is better handled by local interpretations, manuals or RDA workflows?

-- Does the proposed revision deal with a problem that is frequent or widespread enough to warrant specific mention in the cataloguing code?
+- Does the proposal or discussion paper deal with a problem that is frequent or widespread enough to warrant specific mention in the cataloguing instructions?

 - Does the proposed revision clarify the text of RDA or remove inconsistencies in application of the cataloguing instructions?